Armenophile

 An Armenophile (հայասեր, hayaser, lit.
 "Armenian-lover") is a non-Armenian person who expresses a strong interest in or appreciation for Armenian culture, Armenian history or the Armenian people.
 It may apply to both those who display an enthusiasm in Armenian culture and to those who support political or social causes associated with the Armenian people.
 During and after the First World War and simultaneous Armenian genocide, the term was applied to people like Henry Morgenthau who actively drew attention to the victims of massacre and deportation, and who raised aid for refugees.
 President Woodrow Wilson and Theodore Roosevelt have also been called Armenophiles, due in part to their support for the creation of Wilsonian Armenia.

 Notable Armenophiles

-Medieval
+Georgia

 According to the 12th century Armenian historian Matthew of Edessa, the Georgian King David the Builder (r.
 1089–1125) "received and loved the Armenian people."
 Armenian lords found warm welcome in his kingdom.